-'Scandal' Season 7 Spoilers Prove The Finale Season Is Going To Be The Craziest Yet
+Here's Why 'Scandal' Season 7 Will Be The Craziest Season Yet

 America may have missed out on its first female president, but Shondaland sure didn't.
 The seventh and final season of Scandal will finally see former First Lady Mellie Grant take up the mantle of President of the United States, in what has to be seen as a form of alternative timeline storytelling about how the actual 2016 election could have gone.
 But real-world parallels aside, we all know that Scandal is going to be pulling out all the stops for its final season, and some of the Scandal Season 7 spoilers already coming out of the woodwork confirm that the already insanely dramatic show is going to be even crazier than ever this season!
 And a lot of that is going to have to do with newly elected president Mellie Grant (Bellamy Young).